Exploring Accountability vs Responsibility In The Corporate World

 2. Scope: Responsibility is task-specific, while accountability is outcome-based.

-3. Duration: Responsibility ends once the task is completed, but accountability continues even after the task is completed as it involves the results of the task.
+3. Duration: Responsibility ends once the task is completed, but accountability continues even after it is completed as it involves the task’s results.

 4. Ownership: Accountability involves ownership of results, while responsibility involves ownership of tasks.

-5. Consequences: Accountability involves facing the consequences of the results, while responsibility involves the process of completing the task.
+5. Consequences: Accountability involves facing the implications of the results, while responsibility consists in completing the task.

 6. Authority: Accountability comes with the authority to make decisions, while responsibility does not necessarily involve decision-making authority.